ParallelMaths/parallel/pages/7-21-tricky-parking-problem.md

 This is a photo of Margaret Hamilton, who spent the 1960s developing the software for the rocket guidance system that took humans to the moon.
 She helped popularise the term software engineer and was a pioneer in computing, particularly when it came to writing software that could cope with errors, by either fixing them or avoiding them or preventing them.

 While a mother in her twenties, having completed a degree in mathematics, Hamilton was a crucial figure in the Apollo moon project.
 Below, you can see her standing next to a print out of the computer code that she created.
-I like the fact that the stack was so tall that they had to remove the printout at the top so that you could see Hamilton when she stood behind it.
+I like the fact that the stack was so tall they had to remove the printout at the top so that you could see Hamilton when she stood behind it.

 ![](/resources/7-21-tricky-parking-problem/6-margaret-hamilton.jpg){image align="center"}